- Understanding Transgender People

 |Phalloplasty||Creation of a “neo-phallus” out of vaginal mucosa and forearm skin||About 1 year before penile prosthesis can be implanted.||See above||See above|

-|Metaidoioplasty||Hormonally-enlarged clitoris, labia minora skin, and lengthened urethra create small “microphallus”||Variable— follow-up to check healing and function||See above||See above|
+|Metoidioplasty||Hormonally-enlarged clitoris, labia minora skin, and lengthened urethra create small “microphallus”||Variable— follow-up to check healing and function||See above||See above|

 |Scrotoplasty||Creation of scrotal sac from labia majora and minora tissue and skin||About 1 year before scrotal implants can be placed||See above||Infection|

-Contrary to myth, neo-vaginas are not more resistant to infections than natal vaginas.
+Contrary to myth, neo-vaginas are not more resistant to infections than cis vaginas.
 Whether your neo-vagina is constructed out of your former penile and scrotal skin or from a section of your colon, your genitals are delicate and limited in their stretch capacity—your dilation exercises will give you a good sense of what’s comfortable and what is too much.
 While women have been known to experience some natural lubrication from urethral tissue or Cowper’s and prostate gland secretions, most neo-vaginas are not self-lubricating.
-Therefore, lube is an even better friend than it was before SRS!
+Therefore, lube is an even better friend than it was before GCS!
 The more lube used, the more comfort and the less risk of tearing.

-All vaginas can end up playing host to vaginal and bacterial infections, sexually transmitted or naturally occurring.
+All vaginas can end up playing host to vaginal and bacterial infections, both those which are sexually transmitted or naturally occurring.
 Vaginas are among yeast and bacteria’s favorite places to live—the dark, warm, enclosed environment is perfect for their breeding needs.
 Close proximity to the anal area also increases the odds of bacterial vaginal infections, so get used to wiping front to back now if you aren’t already.
 Your partner/s should also use condoms on their penises or on sex toys to help further reduce your risk of neo-vaginal infection.

 Herpes simplex virus (HSV I or HSV II) can be transmitted to your new genitals via oral or genital sex, or an old HSV infection may flare up as your immune system prioritizes healing from surgery.
-Keep an eye out for discharges, odors, tissue irritation, small sores, and/or itching or pain—skin irritations and sores can bleed, as well as leave open pathways for HIV and bacterial infections.
+Keep an eye out for discharge, odors, tissue irritation, small sores, and/or itching or pain—skin irritations and sores can bleed, as well as leave open pathways for HIV and bacterial infections.
 Douches will be prescribed to help speed your surgical-site healing, but douching can’t be counted on to clear up a yeast or bacterial infection, and it won’t help with herpes.
 If your vagina was constructed out of penile skin, you may also experience itching and discharge related to hair growth in your neo-vagina.
 Given all the possibilities, it’s worth a visit to your doc or clinic if you notice anything unusual.

 Condoms are an important part of sexual safety for all men, including those who don’t produce semen (ejaculate, jizz, spoo, cum, etc.).
 Neo-phallus skin needs protection from HSV and HPV, as well as yeast infections of the skin and bacterial urinary tract infections.
-If you have a penile prosthesis implanted as part of your SRS, condoms will also help reduce the risk of infected micro-tears as you learn how your new penis skin stretches during erection and penetrative sex (put the condom on after inflation, just like you would with any other erection).
+If you have a penile prosthesis implanted as part of your GCS, condoms will also help reduce the risk of infected micro-tears as you learn how your new penis skin stretches during erection and penetrative sex (put the condom on after inflation, just like you would with any other erection).
 Men with ”trannycocks” resulting from metaidoioplasty may find traditional condoms too large for fun or safety.
 A suggestion from James Cullen’s “Safer Sex for Transguys” pamphlet is to “…cut a (latex or polyurethane) glove along the thumb side from the wrist down to about where your first thumb knuckle would be.
-The thumb of the glove becomes your condom, and the rest of the glove hangs free to cover all the other important stuff from your cock to your ass.”5 Another option is to cover your own or your partner’s genital or anal area with a dental dam, and then enjoy yourselves.
+The thumb of the glove becomes your condom, and the rest of the glove hangs free to cover all the other important stuff from your cock to your ass.”
+Another option is to cover your own or your partner’s genital or anal area with a dental dam, and then enjoy yourselves.

-Anal sex can be enjoyed safely post-SRS healing with a few precautions.
+Anal sex can be enjoyed safely post-GCS healing with a few precautions.
 Lubricants and condoms are the easiest way to keep skin happy and body fluids contained—water-based lubricants must be used with latex condoms, but oil- and silicone-based lubes are safe for use with polyurethane traditional or Reality condoms.
 Bottoms of any gender can use Reality condoms to protect their butts and their partner’s penis.
 Tops can protect their natal- and neo-phalluses—as well as their partner’s vagina or ass—with traditional condoms.
 Also use fresh condoms if alternating between anal and vaginal penetration, to reduce the risk of vaginal infections caused by butt bacteria and STIs in any area.

 Sharing hormone syringes and other injection equipment carries the same risks as sharing equipment for recreational drug use, even though hormones are injected into muscle instead of a vein.
 Hepatitis C is of particular concern, since this virus is much more durable and easily transmitted than HIV.
 Please don’t share equipment!
 Many syringe exchange programs can provide hormone-grade syringes if you run out or don’t have a prescription.
 Please also consider the risks of using street hormones, even if you have an ongoing relationship with your supplier and bring your own injection equipment or see the equipment packages being opened.
 As with recreational drugs, you never know for sure what you’re going to get on the street.
 Injected silicone can cause severe health problems, along with injection-related scarring and infections.
 Regardless of where you get your therapies, please keep up with regular clinical monitoring so any health complications can be addressed quickly.